vaginessa/icon-sizerator/README.md

 ## Installation

-If you wish to install this locally you can do so simply:
+If you wish to install this locally, you'll need to install ImageMagick through your preferred platform method, then you can simply:
 ```
 git clone https://github.com/davidjpeacock/icon-sizerator.git
 cd icon-sizerator/